Six SharePoint best practices

 Web parts are essentially building blocks with different functionality and features that can be combined together into multiple ways to build an intranet homepage.
 However, SharePoint does not have enough web parts to meet all modern intranet needs, which is why we built Lightspeed365, a set of additional web parts and features that enable you to build an even richer experience and wider variety of different homepages.
 You can achieve the intranet that your organisation needs, and that your users want.

-We’re often asked about the kind of SharePoint intranet homepage experiences that be built using both SharePoint Online web parts and Lightspeed365.
-With so many different possibilities, there are a very wide variety of intranets to suit every need.
-In this post we’re going to show you ten real world examples of very different SharePoint homepages that we have built and have a particular function or focus.
+In this post we’re going to show you seven real world examples of very different SharePoint homepages that we have built and have a particular function or focus.
 You can use this post to help you get thinking about what your perfect homepage might look like.

-1. The all-rounder intranet homepage
+1. The balanced intranet homepage

 In this example: